Frontier Culture Museum: 1850s farm

-1840s Schoolhouse
+1840s schoolhouse

 While the school system in the nineteenth century looks different than the American school system today, many families wanted to educate their children.
 Rural communities would often band together to purchase materials and recruit a teacher for basic lessons in reading, writing, and arithmetic.

 The one room schoolhouse at the Frontier Culture Museum was built around 1840 and was originally located in Rockingham County, Virginia.
 This early education system in rural communities helped ensure that many Americans could ready, write, and perform basic mathematical calculations in the 18th and 19th centuries.

 1860s African American Church

 The original location of the African American church at the Frontier Culture Museum of Virginia was in New Hope, Virginia.
-The Mount Tabor United Methodist congregation's oral tradition states that the log church was constructed by enslaved African Americans before the 1850s, but there is no documentation.

-to support its existence prior to 1860.
+The Mount Tabor United Methodist congregation's oral tradition states that the log church was constructed by enslaved African Americans before the 1850s, but there is no documentation to support its existence prior to 1860.

-The Mount Tabor congregation seems to exemplify the largescale movement of other Methodist congregations after the American Civil War.
+The Mount Tabor congregation seems to exemplify the large-scale movement of other Methodist congregations after the American Civil War.
 Many African Americans left the church to establish their own congregations, either leaving the Methodist Episcopal Church as a whole, or to establish independent congregations.

 Expansion

-In 2025, the Frontier Culture Museum of Virginia announced the expansion of the museum with the American Journey Gallery.
-The American Journey Gallery building will consist of an updated Visitor's Center and Museum shop, a permanent exhibit hall, a temporary exhibit hall, and an updated pavilion for museum events and private event alike.
-The expansion will also include a larger parking lot to better accommodate visitors and bus tours of all ages.
+In 2025, the Frontier Culture Museum of Virginia announced an expansion with the American Journey Gallery.
+This building will consist of an updated visitor center and museum shop, a permanent exhibit hall, a temporary exhibit hall, and an updated pavilion for museum and private events alike.
+The expansion will also include a larger parking lot to better accommodate visitors and bus tours.